osirixgrpc/osirixgrpc/docs/docs/contributing/CONTRIBUTING.md

 ```bash
 mkdocs serve
 ```
-By connecting to the established service (linking to `http://localhost:8000/` in a we-browser), it is then possible to view changes to documentation in real-time.
+By connecting to the established service (linking to `http://localhost:8000/` in a web-browser), it is then possible to view changes to documentation in real-time.

 ### Deploying Documentation